scrubwod/scrubwod.github.io/_posts/2019-09-25-foundations-i.md

           **more** efficient pull up rep, where you are cycling the kipping
           motion: The in-betweens become the bottom and top positions.
         - [_This has quickly become a goal_](/personal_goals/)

+### Handstands

+- I have never done a handstand pushup (and has become a [goal](/personal_goals/)), to which the coach had me kick up to the wall and walk/crawl up/down the walk.

 ### [Wall Ball](https://www.youtube.com/watch?v=fpUD0mcFp_0)